Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

-= WIP =
+= 4.0.0 =
+- Added functionality to override the template by using a custom template file in the active theme's folder.
 - Amazon bot filter added to the bot detection function.
 - Added a filter hook 'sdm_get_ip_address' to allow modification of the detected IP address.
-- Template overriding functionality added.
-- Category shortcode output for fancy 0 has moved into a dedicated function.
+- Category shortcode output for fancy 0 has been moved into a dedicated function.
+- Added {ip_address} email merge tag to the email notification addon.

 = 3.9.35 =
 - Added output escaping to a parameter in the sdm_download_link shortcode.